Shrivardhan0272/sigma-demo/README.md

 # sigma-demo
-This is the first git-hub repository
+This is the first git-hub repository.